barkha000/Campus-Recruitment/README.md

 Applying different types of classification model for predicting best accuracy.
 Performing different types of method and curve for calculating and visualising accuracy of our different classification model.
 # Libraries Required
-pandas
+1.pandas
-matplotlib
+2.matplotlib
-seaborn
+3.seaborn
-sckit learn
+4.sckit learn

 # Conclusion